UWFront-End-Cert/html300-v2/README.md

 - The `activity` will often have `starter` and `solution` folders, this is to help illustrate the starting/ending point for each
 - The `assignment` folder will have the starter files and instructions required to complete
 - Once completed, open a new Pull Request.
 Within the PR, set the base to be YOUR forked master branch, and the compare branch is  that lesson's assignment branch
-- In the Reviewer's section, click into the box and add `cherimarie` and `madeste` as reviewers - note you will have needed to invite us as collaborators to your fork first
-- Now, do NOT merge or close the Pull Request -- just add us as reviewers
-- Copy the direct link to the pull request page, and paste that into the submission box in Canvas
+- Copy the direct link to the pull request page, and paste that into the submission box for the assignment
+- Once the assignment has been graded, you can merge the pull request

 ### Assignments
 - Check the `README.md` files found in the root of each `assignment` folder for instructions, links for tools, and any required information.
 Consult the rubric within Canvas for the grading scale breakdown